 We can relate to those with autism (who are often feeling overstimulated by stressors no one else seems to react on).

 We are strong as we get back up and out there, every day.
 The normal situations to others can become our boxing match.
-Due to the strenght we have to put in- it really does feel like we could walk through fire if we had too (and due to empathy we would always do this for someone we cared for).
+Due to the strength we have to put in- it really does feel like we could walk through fire if we had too (and due to empathy we would always do this for someone we cared for).
 We are strong- even though we cry and "zone out".
 We push on.
 We want to feel happiness and make this world a kinder place.

 If you cry at the movies- we will most likely join you (or at least hand you a tissue.. or our shirt).

-As a conclusion I wanted to write something about have our close ones can support us (every person has different needs so this is really not due to us being so special- just another type of a human bean).
+As a conclusion I wanted to write something about have our close ones can support us (every person has different needs so this is really not due to us being special- just another type of a human bean).

 - Show understanding